 "I earned a PsyD at the Virginia Consortium Program in Clinical psychology.
-I am currently completing a postdoctoral residency and am working in both a school psychology clinic on campus doing assessments and at a private school (K-12) on campus doing therapy.
 The education I received at PC prepared me very well for graduate school.
 I felt that it was a very easy transition and actually felt better prepared for the course work than some of my peers.
 I also feel that the access I had to hands-on experiences through internships while at PC helped me to feel more comfortable when I started my first practicum in graduate school."

 Currently: Business Development Associate and co-owner of a DJ and photography business

 “I loved my experience at PC!
 My psychology courses taught me to write well and analyze complicated problems.”

 "I worked for a non-profit as a Substance Abuse and Violence Prevention Specialist.
 This position focused on community mobilization around those issues.
 My psychology background not only gave me insight into the fundamentals of substance abuse and violence but also assisted me in maximizing my volunteer groups' efficiency, both internally and in their community work.
 I often applied for and managed grants on behalf of my volunteer groups.
 My background in psychology contributed significantly here as well because I was able to evaluate evidence-based programs, argue for their applicability to the communities I served and offer evidence of our previous successes to increase our chances of being funded."